nikhil-chigali/seep_detection/README.md

 # SEEP Detection - Image Segmentation Task
 ## Project Overview
-This project is aimed at developing and evaluating a deep convolutional neural network (DCNN) model for the task of detecting and segmenting oil seeps in synthetic aperture radar (SAR) images.
-The dataset consists of SAR images where each pixel is classified as either a non-seep or as one of seven seep classes.
+This project aims to develop and evaluate a deep convolutional neural network (DCNN) model for detecting and segmenting oil seeps in synthetic aperture radar (SAR) images.
+The dataset consists of SAR images, where each pixel is classified as either a non-seep or one of seven seep classes.

-The primary objective is to segment the regions that contain seeps, with an optional task to further classify these seeps into specific categories.
+The primary objective is to segment the regions that contain seeps, with an optional task to classify these seeps into specific categories further.

 ## Data
 The data consists of SAR images with corresponding masks.
 Each image is 256 x 256 pixels and is provided in `.tif` format.
 The images are located in two directories: